Isuwa: History

 The area was one of the places where agriculture developed very early in the Neolithic period.
 Urban centres emerged in the upper Euphrates river valley around 3000 BC.
 The first states may have followed in the third millennium BC.

+Middle Bronze Age

 The name Isuwa is not known until the literate Hittite period of the second millennium BC.
 Few literate sources from within Isuwa have been discovered and the primary source material comes from Hittite texts.

 The Isuwans left no written record of their own, and it is not clear which of the Anatolian peoples inhabited the land of Isuwa prior to the Luwians.
-Aram Kosyan identified etymologically Hittite, Luwian, Indo-Iranian (possibly connected to the Mitanni), Hurrian, and Kaskian personal names in Isuwa, as well as a number of anthronyms with unknown or unclear origins.
+Aram Kosyan identified etymologically Hittite, Luwian, Indo-Iranian (possibly connected to the Mitanni), Hurrian, and Kaskian personal names in Isuwa, as well as a number of anthroponyms with unknown or unclear origins.

+Hattusili I

 To the west of Isuwa lay the hostile kingdom of the Hittites.
 The Hittite king Hattusili I (c.
 1600 BC) is reported to have marched his army across the Euphrates river and destroyed the cities there.
 This corresponds with burnt destruction layers discovered by archaeologists at town sites in Isuwa at roughly this date.

+Late Bronze Age

 The Hittite king Suppiluliuma I records how in the time his father, Tudhaliya II (c.
 1400 BC), the land of Isuwa became hostile.
 The enmity was probably aggravated by the Hurrian kingdom of Mitanni to the south.
 Mitanni tried to form an alliance against the Hittites.
 According to a fragmentary Hittite letter, the king of Mitanni, Shaushtatar, seems to have waged war against the Hittite king Arnuwanda I with support from Isuwa.
 These hostilities lasted into Suppiluliuma's own reign when c.
 1350 BC he crossed the Euphrates and entered the land of Isuwa with his troops.
 He claims to have made Isuwa his subject.

+Isuwa continued to be ruled by kings who were vassals of the Hittites.
+Few kings of Isuwa are known by names and documents.
+One Ehli-sharruma is mentioned as being king of Isuwa in a Hittite letter from the thirteenth century BC.
+Another king of Isuwa called Ari-sharruma is mentioned on a clay seal found at Korucutepe, an important site in Isuwa.